 wife. mother. teacher. recovering scaredy cat

 They were scattered all over my kitchen counter, mocking me and my failed attempts to capture the Christmas spirit.
 These old fashioned tin cookie cutters with their wooden painted handles were once my grandmothers.
-My aunt had given them to me after she passed away.
-My daughter was just a toddler at the time, but my Aunt Linda thought that I might like to use them for Christmas baking when she was a little bit older.
+My aunt had given them to me after she passed away in the hopes that I might one day use them with my daughter.

 Oh, how right she was.
 I don’t think that I have ever received a more meaningful keepsake.

 I have so many fond memories of watching my daughter pull them out of the old red pot where they are kept.
 The look of excitement on her face is priceless as she carefully selects her favorites; the old fashioned Santa Claus, a gingerbread man, the turtle dove.
 My son is always next in line, dipping his hand in to fish out the primitive hatchet.
 And no Christmas cookie sheet in our home would be complete without the silhouette of a camel or lion carved by our boy.

 Knowing that my grandmother once held the same utensils that my children are using makes me feel rooted in tradition and the love of family.
 Baking with Nana Miller’s cookie cutters is always a hallmark of our Christmas season that has brought me so much joy.